Search results for

 It’s not just page-turn buttons that have kept me hooked on the Oasis.
 The aspect ratio of the Kindle Oasis is unique amongst Amazon’s e-book reader portfolio.
 The premium e-book reader trades the taller display of the Paperwhite for a wider screen and a back grip.

 I was skeptical about the asymmetric back when I first started using the Oasis.
-However, within days, I discovered that it was a lot more ergonomic in practice than it looked.
+However, within days, I discovered that it was much more ergonomic in practice than it looked.
 Hoisting it at odd angles during marathon reading sessions is surprisingly comfortable and a significant step up over more traditional e-reader options.

 Amazon Kindle Oasis in hand reading

 Combined with the asymmetric back, the physical page turn buttons elevate the reading experience by distilling the Kindle down to what it is all about — reading.
 Comforts like additional LEDs give the Oasis more control over backlighting.
 The glass and metal design is more premium, too.
-Flourishes like automatic screen rotation make the device convenient to use, no matter which hand you are holding it in.
-Despite being a four-year-old model, the Kindle Oasis proves that it is the little things that matter.
+Flourishes like automatic screen rotation make the device convenient to use, no matter which hand you are holding it with.
+Despite being a several-year-old model, the Kindle Oasis proves that it is the little things that matter.

 Objectively speaking, the newer Paperwhite outpaces the Kindle Oasis by a margin.
 USB-C, wireless charging, and a large display all add up.
 More importantly, a significantly lower price tag than the Kindle Oasis makes it a fantastic value for new buyers or readers on a budget.